 There is no tax benefit for the principal part of the EMI.

 Only an individual can claim this deduction.
 It is not available to HUF or any other kind of taxpayer.
 The loan should be taken for the higher education of self, spouse or children or for a student for whom the individual is a legal guardian.
 Parents can easily claim this deduction for the loan taken for the higher studies of their children.

 The loan should be taken to pursue higher studies.
 It does not matter whether such education loan is taken for higher studies in India or outside India.
 Higher studies include all the fields of study pursued after passing the senior secondary examination or its equivalent exam.
 It includes both vocational as well as regular courses.

 The deduction allowed is the total interest part of the EMI paid during the financial year.
 There is no limit on the maximum amount that is allowed as deduction.
 You, however, need to obtain a certificate from your Bank.
 Such certificate should segregate the principal and the interest portion of the education loan paid by you during the financial year.
 The total interest paid will be allowed as a deduction.
 No Tax benefit is allowed for the principal repayment.

 The deduction for the interest on loan starts from the year in which you start repaying the loan.
 It is available only for 8 years starting from the year in which you start repaying the loan or until the interest is fully repaid whichever is earlier.
-It means if entire payments are done in 5 years only, then tax deduction will be allowed for 5 years and not 8 years.
+This means if the complete repayment of the loan is done in 5 years only, then tax deduction will be allowed for 5 years and not 8 years.

 It should also be noted that if your loan tenure exceeds 8 years, then you cannot claim a deduction for the interest paid beyond 8 years.
 So it is always advisable that an education loan is paid within eight years.